damjan64/shelly-green-guardian/load-shedding.md

-# Temporary Powering Down of Loads to Prevent Spikes
+# Temporary Powering Down of Loads to Prevent Overload

 The goal is to avoid overloading the electrical power supply.
 Load shedding is a process where specific devices are disconnected during an overload until the overall network load decreases and there is enough capacity to reconnect them back again.

 To achieve this, it is recommended to use electric devices that can tolerate occasional shutdowns without negative consequences.
 Examples include water heaters and electric heaters.
 On the other hand, devices that could cause inconvenience, like electric ovens, cooktops, and appliances with built-in sequential controllers (e.g., washing machines and dishwashers), are less suitable for this purpose.

-The algorithm calculation is based on the energy consumption of the previous minute.

 ## Configuration